 Ontario is a Leader in Accessibility Standards

 Ontario has led Canada in recognizing the rights of people with disabilities to participate fully in the public sphere without physical and social barriers.
-Human rights legislation, including the Ontario Human Rights Code, has identified disability as requiring protection from discrimination since the 1980s, but Ontario was the first jurisdiction in Canada to enact legislation making it mandatory for public and private services and facilities to be fully accessible to people with disabilities with specific timelines and penalties for non-compliance.
+Human rights legislation, including the Ontario Human Rights Code, has identified disability as requiring protection from discrimination since the 1980s, but Ontario was the first jurisdiction in Canada to enact legislation making it mandatory for public and private services and facilities to be fully implemented by AODA Compliance to people with disabilities with specific timelines and penalties for non-compliance.

-What is the AODA?
+What is AODA?

 Together these five sets of standards can be used by businesses and organizations to determine whether they are meeting the accessibility needs of Ontarians and removing barriers for people with disabilities.

-What Disabilities Does the AODA Address?
+What Disabilities Does AODA Stands for?

-The AODA identifies disabilities broadly, identifying physical and mental impairments, learning and developmental disabilities, and injuries, without limiting the definition to those specifically identified in the act.
+The AODA Compliance identifies disabilities broadly, identifying physical and mental impairments, learning and developmental disabilities, and injuries, without limiting the definition to those specifically identified in the act.

 Because the definition is broad, it covers all people with disabilities.
 This is a growing group of people as the population ages.
 At least one in every seven Ontarians has some form of disability.
 Over the next 20 years, as the population ages, the number will rise to one in five Ontarians.
-Making Ontario accessible requires Ontario organizations to improve accessibility for people with physical limitations and mental health challenges.
-It also requires ensuring that people can access services and public spaces using assistive devices and service animals without barriers.

 Why is the AODA important for Businesses?